 Robert and I grew up together, just a street apart in West Salem, Oregon.
 Same age, same schools, same hobbies, same background.
 We were similar and inseparable.
 Sure, we grew up, spread out, followed different paths in life, but were were as close on the day he died as we were as 6 year olds on the playground.
 I don't have a biological brother so I can't speak of shared genes that way, but I lost more than my best friend when he died.
 I lost a brother, and I lost a part of myself.

 Grief has an interesting way of working its way through your life.
 I come from a long line of stoic, internalizing, "work harder" Killingsworth men.
-I "feel" things at a pace that can appear glacial to some, and I've learned - even while fighting against it - is to feel what you feel...as you feel it.
+I "feel" things at a pace that can appear glacial to some, and I've learned - even while fighting against it - that it's best to just feel what you feel...as you feel it.
 That's not easy to do.
 You may understand what I mean.

 Fast forward to June of 2024.
 Much of that feeling is starting to become gratitude.
 I'm not fortunate to lose my best friend.
 I'm fortunate to have had one.
 I'm not "lucky" that we didn't pull a monster buck out of the woods on that final day.
 I'm lucky that I have a hunting area that will bring back the old memories, foster the new ones, a prove to be an ongoing pursuit - in both drawing the tag itself, but hunting the unit in general.